rwarbelow/kwk-level-1-week-1-lectures/014_object_orientation_2.md

 class Quizzer

   # @@ means its a CLASS variable!
 Capital Q Quizzer owns it!
+  # remember: unlike instances there, is only one of any given Class, so only one Quizzer.periodic_table
   @@periodic_table = []

   # self. before a method means its a CLASS method!
 Our Quizzer has no `initialize` method, and does not make instances.